 Common HubSpot Inbound Marketing Terms

-Educational content and conversions opportunities are different for every stage of the buyer’s journey.
-As you can see above, in each stage the buyer is looking for different content or conversions opportunities to educate them further or to contact your team.
+Educational content and conversion opportunities are different for every stage of the buyer’s journey.
+As you can see above, in each stage the buyer is looking for different content or conversion opportunities to educate them further or to contact your team.

 Each piece of content in the buyer’s journey should connect to a campaign.
 A campaign typically consists of the following elements:

-A landing page is where a visitor lands after they click a link in an email, an ad, or CTA on your website.
-It’s a stand alone website page that was created specifically for a campaign with one goal.
+Landing Page - A landing page is where a visitor lands after they click a link in an email, an ad, or CTA on your website.
+It’s a stand-alone website page that was created specifically for a campaign with one goal.